poz123/aiproject1/README.md

 # Python-Checkers-AI
-A checkers AI using the minimax algorithm.
+Play a game of checkers against an AI opponent and learn about different searching algorithms.